|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The emissivity of the Earth was obtained from an infrared thermal emission spectrum of the earth collected by the Mars Global Surveyor space probe.
-Analysis of this spectrum indicates that doubling the atmospheric carbon dioxide concentration from 360.76 ppmv to a possible future value of 721.52 ppmv while holding Fr and the atmospheric water vapor concentration constant will cause an increase in atmospheric emission temperature of 3.15 degrees C. This atmospheric emission temperature increase is known as global warming.
+Analysis of this spectrum indicates that doubling the atmospheric carbon dioxide concentration from its historic value of 275 ppmv to a possible future value of 550 ppmv will cause a global average increase in atmospheric temperature of 2.923 degrees C over dry land.
+This global temperature increase is known as global warming.

 It is conservatively estimated that the increase in summer temperature in the GTA, when extrapolated across southern Ontario, caused between 2000 MW and 3000 MW of extra summer on-peak electricity load, and doing all necessary to bring the average summer temperature back to its 1965 level should be a high priority for the Ontario Power Authority.